ArmaanMcleod/ArmaanMcleod/README.md

 - [azure-powershell] - Microsoft Azure PowerShell
 - [PowerShell] - PowerShell for every system!
 - [PSRule-vscode] - A Visual Studio Code extension for PSRule.
+- [ps-rule] - Validate infrastructure as code (IaC) and DevOps repositories using GitHub Actions.
+- [PSRule-pipelines] - Validate infrastructure as code (IaC) and DevOps repositories using Azure Pipelines.

 If you're looking to get in contact with me: